 My gut healing journey has been an eye opening experience.
-It's been exactly a year since the day I decided to give up gluten and dairy for good.
+It’s been exactly a year since the day I decided to give up gluten and dairy for good.
 It stands out as it was decisive and transformative.
 I vividly remember driving home from work, listening to a podcast on gluten sensitivity.
 What I was hearing hit me like a pile of bricks.
-I finally asked the question: "could gluten be at the root of all the issues I'd been struggling with?"
+I finally asked the question: “could gluten be at the root of all the issues I’d been struggling with?”
 I had to put the theory to the test and it turned out to be the best decision I ever made.
-If you want an in-depth read about gluten, check out this post.

 If you’re wondering why I gave up dairy as well – the answer is simple.
 Like gluten, cows milk proteins act as an allergen and can cause a similar immune response.

 But let’s get back to the gut and more importantly to how to make sauerkraut.
 When it came to healing my gut, removing trigger foods and allergens was good but not enough.
 Working towards re-building what had been broken for so many years required that I focus on repopulating my gut bacteria.

 One surefire way I’ve done this probably the best way is by consuming fermented foods regularly, in particular sauerkraut.
 The stuff is truly miraculous.
 I believe out of all fermented foods, sauerkraut packs the most benefits in a very small serving.